textileio/community/docs/buckets/archiving.md

 # Bucket Archiving

 Bucket archiving is one of the latest features to arrive at Textile.
 Archiving is the process of taking the existing snapshot of your bucket content and storing it on [Filecoin](https://filecoin.io/).
-Filecoin is still considered experimental, but it is ready to be tested and built on by the right app developers.
+While the Hub is ready to be tested and built on by the right app developers, use it with caution.

 So, what is bucket archiving?

 Bucket archiving allows you to leverage the purely decentralized nature of Filecoin for the storage of your buckets.
 Check out this [video](https://www.youtube.com/watch?v=jiBUxIi1zko&feature=emb_title&ab_channel=IgnacioHagopian) from a [blog post](https://blog.textile.io/buckets-diffing-syncing-archiving/) demonstrating Filecoin bucket recovery using the Lotus client.